1

 Classroom Course Requirements

 The National Emergency Management Basic Academy consists of the following classroom courses.
 Attendance at each course is required.
 E/L0101, Foundations of Emergency Management, should be taken first but is not required.
-The registration deadline is December 1, 2022.
-Students must register separately for each of these courses.

 Prerequisites